Guest Post by Willis Eschenbach

 Now, how much is this 10% increase in global plant production worth?
-Well, the marvelous FAO database called FAOSTAT puts the value of the annual plant production at $3.3 trillion dollars.
-Assuming that a 10% increase from some smaller value is due to increased CO2, that puts the annual value of this one single solitary social benefit of CO2 at about $300 billion dollars.
+Well, the marvelous FAO database called FAOSTAT puts the value of the annual plant production at ten trillion dollars annually, so lets assume a third of that, say $3.3 trillion dollars.
+Is $3.3 correct?
+There you have the problem with monetization … no way to know.
+But assuming that a 10% increase from some smaller value is due to increased CO2, that puts the annual value of this one single solitary social benefit of CO2 at over $300 billion dollars.

 How does that compare to the proposed $21 per tonne social cost?
 Well, at present we’re emitting about 9.5 gigatonnes of carbon annually.
 That would mean that the total monetized social cost would be $21 times that number of tonnes emitted, which gives us about $200 billion dollars per year.